jbousselot/GPX-test-track/README.md

 -   Pin headers for the arduino (or solder directly to the board)
 -   Woodworking tools and wood finishes
 -   Some metalworking tools to fabricate the track surface
--   Self tapping screws OR brass threaded inserts that press into plastic with heat
+-   Self tapping screws OR brass threaded inserts that press into 3d printed box
+-   3d printer or a suitable project box

 September 2024 - first code development on UNO
 October 2024 - working code with i2c 14seg display.
 Deploy on a Nano because its tiny and has a 5v regulator.